weibl9/parameter-estimation-strategies/README.md

 # parameter-estimation-strategies

-codes for
+Codes for
 An investigation of parameter estimation strategies for separable grey system models with applications

-auther: Baolei Wei
+author: Baolei Wei